epanopolis/Bertrand_powered_by_Spock/README.md

 Here are some basic installation instructions:

-1. Install the package release and its subdirectories into a root package directory named "bertrand" and point your URI server to the folder containing the package where you can install your wsgi server code.
+1. Install the package release and its subdirectories into a root package directory named "bertrand" and point your URI server to the folder containing the package where you can install your wsgi server code and which will be the package's home directory.

-2. Create a WSGI server and configure it.
+2. Create a WSGI server and configure it in the home directory.

-3. Create an application file in the same directory that contains bertrand and make sure it has the following import statement:
+3. Create an application file (e.g. app.py) in the same directory that contains bertrand and make sure it has the following import statement:

 "from bertrand import create_app".

+This will be the point of entry for your server which will run from home directory.

 4. Make sure your application file has the following statements: